openlawlibrary/taf/specification/taf-spec.md

 Note: if information from this section is moved to metadata files, the section will be updated.
 However, maintaining backward compatibility will always be necessary.
 In addition to transitioning to a new version of TUF, as mentioned earlier, if TAP 19 is implemented, there might no longer be a need for separate target files storing commit SHAs and branches.
-See [seciton 2.1](#21-content-addressable-systems-and-tuf)
+See [section 2.1](#21-content-addressable-systems-and-tuf)

 #### [3.2.1 repositories.json](#321-repositoriesjson)